fastrgv/RetroArcade/README.md

 	* game speed 0..9; 0=slow, 5=default=medium, 9=fast;
 	* ghost speed 0..9; 0=stopped, 2=default=easy, 9=fast.

 If you want to try non-default values for these params, you need to run directly from the directory of the executable.
-To do this: "cd bin/gnu" or "cd bin/osx" or "cd bin\win", first.
+To do this: "cd bin/gnu" or "cd bin\win", first.

 Before running cpac, it is recommended to resize your terminal to 60 chars. wide by 40 lines tall; then, perhaps, enlarge the font.